-Some fractures are so severe they require the expertise of a specialist in bone surgery.
-We have a specialist in bone surgery that will come to our hospital and perform the repair.
-This has several advantages, not the least of which it costs less than if we refer the repair to a surgical specialist at his hospital.
-These pictures show the repair of Dakota, a Labrador who fractured his tibia (shinbone) by playing.
+Some canine fractures are so severe they require the expertise of a specialist in bone surgery.
+We have a specialist in bone surgery that will come to our hospital and perform the repair in dogs, cats, and other species like this rabbit.
+This has several advantages, not the least of which it costs less than if we refer the repair to a surgical specialist at a referral hospital.

 This fracture is called a spiral fracture due to the winding nature of the crack.
 The fracture is much more severe than is apparent on this x-ray.
 What is not apparent on the x-ray are the numerous bone fragments that were found surgically.

 This is a severe fracture, so we have our orthopedic specialist Dr. Paul Cechner perform the surgery.
 He has decades of experience and the latest high tech equipment to do it right.

 Our patient is given a thorough pre-anesthetic exam within 24 hours of his surgery.

 One of our student externs learning how to do a pre-anesthetic physical exam from Dr. Wood

 After the exam there are routine pre-anesthetic tests we perform.
 The three most important ones are a blood panel, radiographs, and a pre-anesthetic EKG (ECG).